laninsky/project_logs/eDNA/README.md

 --o-trimmed-sequences paired-end-sequences/demultiplexed-seqs-trimmed.qza
 ```

-For data off the iseq, the reads will not overlap so we will go with single-end for the rest of the pipeline for these runs:
+First, we'll have a look at the quality of the data
 ```
-# First, we'll have a look at the quality of the
-# data
 qiime demux summarize \
   --i-data broad-single-end/demultiplexed-seqs-trimmed.qza  \
   --o-visualization broad-single-end/demux-summary.qzv